 Hosting is a service offered by web hosting companies that allow an individual or business owners to get their online business running.
 A key component for a successful website, choosing the best web hosting set-up for your WordPress website can help improve your SEO and will eventually increase your website’s traffic and conversion rate.

-To give you an overview of our topic, let’s talk about shared hosting first.
+To give you an overview of our topic, let’s talk about Shared hosting first.

-But just has I mentioned earlier, it also has its own drawbacks like slower server response time and some of the companies that offer this option tend to oversell, even if their servers are already full.
+But just as I mentioned earlier, it also has its own drawbacks like slower server response time and some of the companies that offer this option tend to oversell, even if their servers are already full.

-It has advantages like ultra-fast speed, enhanced security protocols, automated backup & updates to better uptime and customer support.
+It has advantages like ultra-fast website speed, enhanced security protocols, automated backup & updates to better uptime and customer support.
 Managed hosting will certainly be able to give your WordPress website the much-needed boost and 1 click WordPress Install Service to match your business demand.

-Now, based on the above stated benefits, you’d think that managed hosting sounds perfectly great.
+Now, based on the above-stated benefits, you’d think that managed hosting sounds perfectly great.
 But, it also has downsides such as higher cost, plug-in restrictions, and inflexible infrastructure.

-We hope that after checking out this shared vs managed WordPress hosting infographic, you’ll be able to make the right decision on which of these two can help you unleash the full potential of your WordPress website.
+We hope that after checking out this Shared vs Managed WordPress hosting infographic, you’ll be able to make the right decision on which of these two can help you unleash the full potential of your WordPress website.

 Once you make your decision on which is better Shared or WordPress hosting based on your needs, you can look at the various hosting options available.
 The top choice for affordable hosting in both categories is BigRock.
 However, if you still want to compare different hosting plans, before making a purchase, then here are a few hosting reviews that you can check out.